rkompass/Lcd_I2c8574/README.md

 Micropython drivers for dot matrix character LCD displays with HD44780 controller (also called LCD 1602 . .
 LCD 2004 ).

-The drivers are for displays that are connected via I2C to a PCF8574 backpack that drives the HD44780 controller.
+The drivers are for displays that are connected via I2C to a PCF8574 (or PCF8574A) backpack that drives the HD44780 controller.

 The drivers are a rework of Dave Hylands drivers on https://github.com/dhylands/python_lcd.

 ### Reworking the drivers attempted at

 - Simplicity of installation: Copy and import 1 file.
-- Maximal hardware-independence: Only import is `from time import sleep_ms, sleep_us`.
+- Maximal hardware-independence:
-  Uses I2C-object at instantiation of the lcd class.
+  Only import is `from time import sleep_us` (or `sleep` with Circuitpython) Uses I2C-object at instantiation of the lcd class.
 - Memory savings: Removed C-style constant definitions.
 Combined and simplified functions.
 - Improved handling of '\n': Corrected a bug.
 Introduced an optional end argument (like in `print()` with default newline).
 Delayed linefeed at next character.
 Delete new line at linefeed.